Case Study 2: CareBridge Health System - Worked Solution

 - Employees (8,500): SAML 2.0 SSO with Entra ID.
 JIT provisioning creates/updates users on login.
 Department, role, and permission sets derived from Entra group membership.
 MFA enforced at Entra.

-- Patients (400,000): Experience Cloud Identity with self-registration, email + password + MFA (SMS/authenticator).
-Customer Community Plus licenses.
+- Patients (400,000): Salesforce Customer Identity (External Identity license) with self-registration, email + password + MFA (SMS/authenticator).
+Customer Community (login-based) licenses at $2/login; patients access only their own records via sharing sets, so member-based pricing tiers are unnecessary and budget-prohibitive at this scale.
 Social login subject to HIPAA BAA review.

 - External providers (390): Partner Community licenses, username + password + MFA.
 Sharing set limits view to their referral records only.